 That said, there are some dogs who just never learned to connect with people, but that becomes apparent very quickly--long before we place him with you.

 Myth 10: I don't want to have my rescue dog spayed or neutered because it's not natural/ she should be able to have a litter/I want my children to see the miracle of birth/etc.

-MAGSR's spay/neuter policy is not negotiable.
-If everyone prevented irresponsible breeding, we'd be happily out of business.
+Spay/neuter policies should not negotiable.
+If everyone prevented irresponsible breeding, rescue would be happily out of business.
 Do not humanize your dog--no one's asking you to neuter yourself.
 Your dog will be healthier and more comfortable once s/he's shifted into neutral--and will also be a much more pleasant companion.